PhenixCollaboration/web/_results/hepdata.md

 ---
 {% include layouts/find_title.md name=page.name %}

-##### About
+##### The Repository
 {% include_cached navigation/findlink.md name='HEPData' %} is an open-access repository for
-scattering data from experimental particle physics which includes data points from several thousand publications.
+scattering data from experimental particle physics _which includes data points_ from several thousand publications produced by multiple Collaborations working in High Energy and Nuclear Physics.
+It is hosted by CERN as a part of its Open Data initiative.
-The PHENIX Collaboration is using this platform as one of the components of its
+The PHENIX Collaboration is using this platform as one of the principal components of its
-{% include navigation/pagelink.md folder=site.about name='dap' tag='Data and Analysis Preservation (DAP) effort' %}, and is adding material to
+{% include navigation/pagelink.md folder=site.about name='dap' tag='Data and Analysis Preservation (DAP) effort' %}
-its {% include navigation/findlink.md name='PHENIX on HEPData' tag='collection of HEPData entries' -%}.
+and manages a growing {% include navigation/findlink.md name='PHENIX on HEPData' tag='collection of HEPData entries' -%}.

-Members of the PHENIX Collaboration interested in creating materials suitable for submission to HEPData are encouraged to contact the {% include navigation/pagelink.md folder=site.about name='contact' tag='DAP Team' %}.
+##### Policy
+By policy established by the PHENIX Executive Council, every paper containing tables and/or plots must be accompanied by a data package containing the tables and/or plots data before it is approved for publication.
+The data package must conform to the specific format required by the HEPData portal and certified by the IRC for each publication.
+Relevant procedures are described in the section below.

 ##### The Procedure
 In order for data to be successfully uploaded to the HEPData portal, it must conform to a specific format (please check the HEPData site for documentation).
 Existing text files can be converted to the HEPData format with some effort.
 There is a helpful write-up about preparing data for upload: